econ-ark/REMARK/README.md

 This is an unstructured category, designed to hold pretty much any kind of self-contained and coherent exercise.
 Purposes might include:

-1. Illustrations of the uses
+1. Illustrations of the uses of a particular model
+1. Examples of how to use a particular technique (e.g., indirect inference)
+1. Comparisons of the results of different models to each other

+and pretty much anything else that uses the toolkit but does not fall into the category of replications or reproductions of a paper

 ## Replications and Reproductions